a-jean-andreasian/a-jean-andreasian/projects.md

 - **[License Header Injector](https://github.com/Armen-Jean-Andreasian/License-header-injector)** *is a Python package designed to automatize insert license headers into your project's source files, instead of infinitely copy-pasting manually.
 Simply provide the license text, specify the file types, and let the script handle the rest.*

+- [**File encryptor for Python**](https://github.com/Armen-Jean-Andreasian/File-encryptor-for-Python):  _A script that encrypts your files using Fernet with a custom `master.key`, deletes the originals, and generates new encrypted files, which your are free to share._

+- [**File Encryptor for Ruby**](https://github.com/Armen-Jean-Andreasian/File-Encryptor-for-Ruby):  _A script that encrypts your files with AES-256-CBC with a custom `key` , deletes the originals, and generates new encrypted files, which your are free to share._

 - [**Sorry Streamlit**](https://github.com/Armen-Jean-Andreasian/sorry-streamlit) is a dev tool, which keeps your projects awake on Streamlit.

+---
+## 🎓 Open Source Contributions (new ones)

+- [**pyddos**](https://github.com/Armen-Jean-Andreasian/pyddos) a huge update on the barealy working original.

 ---
 ## 🎓 "From Scratch" Series (for Students)